Austin Weyand Guitar Receives 2018 Best of Brigham City Award for Guitar Instruction

 Regardless of your interests, if you’re starting as a beginner there are certain fundamentals I will cover with you to set a solid foundation for your journey with the instrument.
 These include basic concepts of rhythm, harmony, and melody.
 You will learn all basic strum patterns, finger picking patterns, chords, chord progressions, scales, note and tablature reading.

 Austin is available to teach and mentor anywhere in the world through Facetime or Skype.
-He shows students concepts in person through video-link and then shares written material to students as a PDF.
+He shows students concepts in person through video-link and then shares written material to students as a PDF when applicable.
 Musical examples can also be shared as MP3s for the student to continue learning after lessons are finished.
 Contact Austin to discuss what topics you’re interested in covering.

 private lesson TEACHING POLICIES

 For regular scheduled instruction, in person lessons usually consist of four private lessons (1/2 hour or hour) per month.
 There will be an occasional Master Class scheduled (usually before a recital) that will count for the lesson that week.
 Lessons are scheduled by the month.
 Advance payment reserves the day and time of your lessons.

 One month’s payment is due upon scheduling (prorated if starting mid-month).
 Payment is non-refundable.
 Payment for lessons must be made by the last day of each month to guarantee your lesson time for the next month’s schedule.
 No refunds, make-ups, or credit will be issued for missed or discontinued lessons after they are scheduled.

 Payment is the same from month to month regardless of missed lessons, sick days, or vacations.
 You will not be charged however, for national holidays when Austin is not teaching.
-These typically include Christmas Eve, Christmas, New Years Day, Thanksgiving, July 4th, Memorial Day, and Labor Day.
+These include Christmas Eve, Christmas, New Years Day, Thanksgiving, July 4th, Memorial Day, and Labor Day.

 Makeups are not guaranteed and generally unavailable.
 They are available for dangerous weather and family emergencies.